Aeneas: Rust Verification by Functional Translation: and its Functional Translation, by Example

+\fi We first focus on the caller's point of view.
 Continuing with the lens analogy, we focus on (or ``get'') the $n$-th element of the list via a call to \li+list_nth_mut_fwd+ (line \ref{line:nth0}); modify the element (line \ref{line:nth1}); then close (or ``put'' back) the lens, and propagate the modification back to the list via a call to \li+list_nth_mut_back+ (line \ref{line:nth2}).
 The \li+list_nth_mut_back+ function is of particular interest.
 The function follows the same control-flow as the forward function.
 However, the key part happens when returning from the \li+Cons+ case: our functional translation performs a \emph{semantic} region analysis, from which it follows that a recursive call to the backward function is needed, along with the construction of a new \li+Cons+ cell.